brandonbloom/SwiftPie/context/phase-007.md

 # Phase 007 Notes — Peer Library & Example CLI

 ## Objectives
-- Provide a reusable peer-mode workflow that lets SwiftHTTPie-style responders run in-process without hitting the network.
+- Provide a reusable peer-mode workflow that lets SwiftPie-style responders run in-process without hitting the network.
 - Reuse the existing in-process test server responders to power an example executable showcasing the architecture.
 - Document the public API surface with README guidance for users plus DocC coverage for the public symbols.